-This fantastic Mediterranean cruise package Barcelona to Rome with Celebrity Cruises offers pre- and post cruise hotel nights plus suberb ports of call on a 7 night cruise itinerary.
-We show you how to create your own cruise package with this fantastic cruise line for the ultimate summer vacation in 2022.
+This fantastic Mediterranean cruise package from Barcelona to Rome with Celebrity Cruises offers pre-and post-cruise hotel nights plus superb ports of call on a 7-night cruise itinerary.
+We show you how to create your cruise package with this fantastic cruise line for the ultimate summer vacation.

-In this article you will find a tried and tested 12-night package suggestion that will help you book your own holiday at the best price possible and get value for your money.
+In this article, you will find a tried and tested 12-night package suggestion to help you book your holiday at the best price possible and get value for your money.

-This Barcelona to Rome package is 3 nights in Barcelona followed by a 7 night cruise in the Mediterranean with Celebrity and finishing with 2 nights in Rome.
+This Barcelona to Rome package is three nights in Barcelona followed by a 7-night cruise in the Mediterranean and two nights in Rome.

-Barcelona is known for great architecture, trendy boutiques, and of course outstanding Spanish cuisine.
-This Catalan capital has it all – shopping, beaches, stunning architecture, great food, world-renown art, friendly locals and cosy neighborhoods.
+Barcelona is known for its incredible architecture, trendy boutiques, and outstanding Spanish cuisine.
+This Catalan capital has everything: shopping, beaches, stunning architecture, great food, world-renowned art, friendly locals, and cozy neighborhoods.

 Day 1: Arrive in Barcelona

-Arrive in Barcelona Airport, having booked your flight with your favorite airline.
+Arrive at Barcelona Airport, having booked your flight with your favorite airline.
 (Tip!
-Read our advise about booking your flights online before you book!)
-The name of the international airport is Josep Tarradellas Barcelona–El Prat Airport.
-Known as El-Prat.
+Read our advice about booking your flights online before you book!)
+The international airport’s name is Josep Tarradellas Barcelona–El Prat Airport, known as El-Prat.

-Transfer to your hotel using an official taxi standing right outside your arrival terminal.
-Relax, shake off any jet-lag, and enjoy your first of 5 nights in Barcelona.
+Transfer to your hotel using an official taxi standing outside your arrival terminal.
+Relax, shake off any jet lag, and enjoy your first of 5 nights in Barcelona.

 Days 2-3: Exploring Barcelona

-Follow our sightseeing tips on our Barcelona page before you start your cruise.
-Click here for detailed itineraries, travel tips and must-see sights.
-Choose how to plan your days so you see the best of Barcelona according to your interests, the most popular sights include:
+Follow our sightseeing tips on our Barcelona page before you start your cruise Click here for detailed itineraries, travel tips, and must-see sights.
+Choose how to plan your days so you see the best of Barcelona according to your interests.
+The most famous sights include: